THE DAK PREFACE

-Dive Alaska is excited to offer a resident instructor in Ron Fancher!
+Dive Alaska offers Tech 1 courses through resident GUE Tech 1 instructors.
 Having an instructor in-house means that we can offer more flexible training that fits your schedule, while eliminating the need to fly in instructors from out-of-state.
 It also means that any additional training that takes place is offered with regular frequency.

-Instruction tuition for Tech 1 is $2,250.
-This includes tuition, classroom and in-water instruction, tank rental, and 32% nitrox used during the course.
-Gear rental outside of tanks, trimix and decompression gas breathed, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.
+Instruction tuition for Tech 1 is $2,500.
+This includes tuition, classroom and in-water instruction, tank rental, 32% nitrox, and trimix and decompression gas used during a standard, six-day course.
+Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.